 The way in which the Banking and Markets Regulators approach crossborder issues varies by type of financial services firm and, in some cases, the type of activity.
 In many cases, the applicable statute takes a territorial view when drawing the perimeter of US regulatory jurisdiction.
-For example, unless an exemption applies, a non-US entity will generally need to obtain a bank charter, establish a bank branch, agency or representative office, or register as a broker-dealer if it (i) solicits banking or broker-dealer services to persons located in the US or (ii) engages in such activities from within the US.
-A non-US entity could, however, provide banking or broker-dealer services to persons located outside the US without triggering the application of US banking and broker-dealer laws, respectively, so long as the interactions with the customer occur outside the US.
-Other categories of registrants, however, such as investment advisers and swap dealers may be required to register with the SEC or CFTC, respectively, if they provide services to US persons regardless of their location.
+For example, unless an exemption applies, a non-US entity will generally need to obtain a bank charter, establish a bank branch, agency or representative office, or register as a broker-dealer if it (i) solicits banking or broker-dealer services to persons located in the US or (ii) engages in such activities within the US.
+A non-US entity could, however, provide banking or broker-dealer services to persons located outside the US without triggering the application of US banking and brokerdealer laws, respectively, so long as the interactions with the customer occur outside the US.
+Other categories of registrants, however, such as investment advisers and swap dealers may be required to register with the SEC or CFTC, respectively, if they provide services to US persons, regardless of their location.

 With regard to certain cross-border transactions, the Banking and Markets Regulators have adopted exemptions and mutual recognition frameworks.
-For example, under the uncleared swap margin rules adopted by the Banking Regulators and the CFTC, certain non-US swap dealers with regard to some swap transactions are permitted to comply with such rules by complying with the margin rules of another jurisdiction, if the applicable US regulator issues a determination that such other jurisdiction's rules are comparable to the US requirements.
+For example, the Bank Holding Company Act of 1956 broadly exempts non-US activities of non-US banks, and under the uncleared swap margin rules adopted by the Banking Regulators and the CFTC, certain non-US swap dealers with regard to some swap transactions are permitted to comply with such rules by complying with the margin rules of another jurisdiction, if the applicable US regulator issues a determination that such other jurisdiction's rules are comparable to the US requirements.
+With regard to broker-dealer registration, non-US firms may be permitted to engage in limited activity in the United States without US registration pursuant to exemptions, including